-We are regulated by the Bureau of Alcohol, Tobacco and Firearms, or BATF, which licenses the manufacture and sale of firearms.
+We are regulated by BATF, which licenses the manufacture and sale of firearms.
 BATF conducts periodic audits of our facilities.
 The U.S. State Department oversees the export of firearms, and we must obtain an export permit for all international shipments.